nehal3589/Global-Boomerang-Sales/README.md

 * The company achieved around $1 billion in total profit.
 * Medium discounts performed better than high and low discount strategies.
 * The Quad product was one of the strongest profit-generating products.
 ---

-## Why This Is a Big Data Project

-This project is considered a Big Data solution because it addresses the main Big Data characteristics:

-### Volume

-The dataset contains millions of records, which makes traditional analysis tools inefficient.

-### Variety

-The system integrates multiple tables and dimensions, including transactions, products, countries, dates, and sales channels.

-### Velocity

-The pipeline supports fast movement of data from ingestion to processing and visualization.

-### Scalability

-The architecture can scale by using cloud services such as AWS Glue, Amazon S3, and Snowflake.

-### Distributed Processing

-Apache Spark allows the data to be processed across multiple nodes instead of relying on a single machine.

----

-## Challenges

-Some challenges faced during the project included:

-* Learning and integrating AWS Glue, Spark, Snowflake, and Power BI.
-* Configuring IAM roles and trust relationships securely.
-* Handling millions of records efficiently.
-* Debugging errors in a large-scale dataset.
-* Understanding financial and business metrics without a domain expert.

----

-## Future Improvements

-Possible future improvements include:

-* Building a real-time streaming pipeline.
-* Adding automated data quality checks.
-* Improving dashboard interactivity.
-* Adding predictive analytics or machine learning models.
-* Creating alerts for unusual sales or profit changes.
-* Expanding the system to support more data sources.

----

-## Ethics and Privacy

-The project uses a private operational dataset.
-Security and privacy were considered by applying the Principle of Least Privilege, where Snowflake was given read-only access to the required S3 folders.

-The integration between AWS and Snowflake was secured using IAM roles, trust relationships, and storage integration objects.

-AI tools such as ChatGPT and Gemini were used only for research, debugging support, and documentation assistance, while the final implementation and validation were completed by the project team.

----

 ## Team Members